duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-custom-code-first-conventions-ef6-onwards.md

     }
 ```

-Now, let?s create a convention to apply this attribute to our model:
+Now, let's create a convention to apply this attribute to our model:

 ```
     modelBuilder.Properties()